scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 ### Set up

 Scenario: attackers create two core ASes that are geographically far apart.
-They then anounce a link (effectively a shortcut) between these two AS with very appealing properties (low latency, few hops, ...).
+They then announce a link (effectively a shortcut) between these two ASes with very appealing properties (low latency, few hops, ...).

 ### Impact
 The attacker can now perform blackhole attacks (DoS), greyhole attacks, delay traffic, or similarily impact traffic.

 Critically, there is currently no clear way to recover from this situation.
-In order to recover, ASes that are connected to the workhole-ASes would need to learn of the problem and stop forwarding the wormhole beacons.
+In order to recover, ASes that are connected to the wormhole ASes would need to learn of the problem and stop forwarding the wormhole beacons.

 Mitigations: